Bond and Release Processing

 How can a bond be revoked?

-- The person wishing to revoke a bond is responsible for bringing the defendant to the Mesa County Detention Facility before the bond can be revoked.
+The person who wants to revoke a bond is responsible for bringing the defendant into the Mesa County Detention Facility before the bond can be revoked.
+The defendant must be physically present in the secure area of the jail before a bond revocation can be signed and completed.

 Bond rights